How To Make Friends with Books

 In his junior year of high school, something changed.
 He began enjoying the books I assigned and started having meaningful discussions with me about their plots and themes.
 Now that he’s a senior, he’s joyfully choosing books to read that interest and challenge him.
 Never give up!

 A child who struggles to read can still love reading.
 Some children don’t enjoy reading because it’s hard.
 We must simply tailor our choices with understanding and grace.
 More read-alouds and audiobooks may greatly benefit the child who struggles with his own reading.
-Continue to delve into high-interest books with lots of depth as you read aloud, while slowing down the read-alone selections to the point where he feels successful.
+Continue to delve into high-interest books with lots of depth as you read aloud while slowing down the read-alone selections to the point where he feels successful.

 You’ll need to plug along with phonics and reading instruction with the struggling reader.
-I love All About Reading and All About Spelling as a fundamental phonics programs.
+I love All About Reading and All About Spelling as a fundamental phonics program.
 It may take some time, but keep working at it!

 If *you* don’t love reading, fake it until you make it.
 Just as with our children, spending time with books as adults can help us become friends.
 And, practice makes perfect.
 At the very least don’t complain about reading or give constant voice to your dislike of it.
 I promise that your bad attitude will affect how your children view books.